RyanDBurke/coronavirus-heat-map/README.md

 * Total tested, positive, and deaths for each states
 * Interactive map where you can select your state
 * Heat map
-* Graph displaying statisical totals from the previous six months
+* Graph displaying statistical totals from the previous six months

 ## Installation <a name="install"></a>
 ###### Windows Only